tomsauv/ABGD_ASAP_dnadist/README.md

 ((((((((taxon1:0.22177,(((taxon6:0.596697,taxon8:0.232903):0.077822,........,taxon65:0.0065);
 ```

-We will then import it in R to extract branch lengths and produce a distance matrix that ABGD can read (phylip format)<br/>
+We will then import it in R to extract branch lengths and produce a distance matrix that ABGD/ASAP can read (phylip format)<br/>

 ```
 require(ape)
 require(phangorn)
 my_tree <- read.tree("RAxML.tre")                                   # Import tree
 my_matrix <- cophenetic.phylo(my_tree)                              # Extract branch lengths
-writeDist(my_matrix, "RAxML_dist_for_ABGD.txt", format ="phylip")   # Export distance matrix
+writeDist(my_matrix, "RAxML_dist_for_ABGD_ASAP.txt", format ="phylip")   # Export distance matrix
 ```

-If you open ```RAxML_dist_for_ABGD.txt``` with a simple text editor, values will be space-delimited<br/>
+If you open ```RAxML_dist_for_ABGD_ASAP.txt``` with a simple text editor, values will be space-delimited<br/>
-In the example below, there are 80 taxa and each taxon name is followed by values representing pairwise distances and 0s are on the diagonal (e.g. taxon1 vs. taxon1)
+In the example below, there are 80 taxa and each taxon name is followed by values representing pairwise distances and 0s are on the diagonal (e.g. taxon1 vs. taxon1<br/>
+On the distance matrix rows, values are space-delimited<br/>

 ```
 80